Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 > ***i.
-If the interactive session timed out, get an interactive cluster node again to start running programs and navigate to day1pm directory.
+If the interactive session timed out, get an interactive cluster node again to start running programs and navigate to class4 directory.
 Also, load the Conda environment - MICRO582_class4_QC.***

-How to know if you are in interactive session: you should see "username@nyx" in your command prompt
+Run this only if you are were logged out of interactive mode.

 ```
 islurm

 conda activate MICRO582_class4_QC

+wd

+cd class4
 ```

 > ***ii.
 Create these output directories in your day1pm folder to save trimmomatic results***